Definition - What does Mean Sac Diameter (MSD) mean?

 FertilitySmarts explains Mean Sac Diameter (MSD)

-MSD is measured by adding together the height, length, and width of the gestational sac and then dividing the result by 3.
+MSD is measured by adding together the height, length, and width of the gestational sac and then dividing the result by 3 and expressed in millimeters.

 How is gestational age estimated with MSD?

 Gestational age can be estimated by adding 30 to the MSD.
 The result is GA in days.

 Ultrasound technicians measure the MSD and look for certain structures within the gestational sac that should be present.
 For example,

 - When the MSD is 5 mm, it is possible to see the yolk sac.

 - A smaller than expected sac around 7- 8 weeks (but not before) indicates that the pregnancy is not progressing normally and will end in miscarriage.